sipcapture/homer/docs/MCP.md

 - `find call-id abc-123 in the last hour`
 - `failed REGISTERs from yesterday for user 1001` *(works best with LLM enabled)*
 - `show me BYE between 1700000000000 and 1700003600000` *(LLM picks up explicit ranges)*
+- `find all calls in the last 15 minutes that were rejected with 608`
+- `find cid abc-123-xyz in the last hour`

 ## 11. Security